EvHaus/pragmatic-drag-and-drop-tree/README.md

 Additionally, each item can have the following optional properties:

 - `isDraggable`: Whether the item is draggable.
+- `isExpandable`: Whether the item is expandable to show its children
 - `isOpen`: Whether the item is open to show its children.
 - `items`: An array of child items.